yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     - You must have enough cores available in your subscription to create the build agent and Azure Kubernetes Service cluster in Task 5: Create a build agent VM and Task 10: Create an Azure Kubernetes Service cluster.
 You'll need eight cores if following the exact instructions in the lab, more if you choose additional agents or larger VM sizes.
 If you execute the steps required before the lab, you will be able to see if you need to request more cores in your sub.

-2. An Azure DevOps account.
+2. An Azure DevOps account

 3. Local machine or a virtual machine configured with: